mvolkmann/blog/src/deno.md

 | `types`       | displays information about built-in types                                    |
 | `upgrade`     | upgrades `deno`                                                              |

+TODO: Add information on some of these commands that you haven't covered yet.

 For an example of using the `install` command, see the "Watching" section.

 ## REPLs